So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

 It’s not really possible to dive into every possible combination of motivations and ambitions, so let’s divide it up into a few general categories:

-If you’re going to be working among the cloud, rather than specifically in the cloud, say in an executive or a marketing capacity, you should consider a Cloud Practitioner certification.
-Upon gaining this certification, you’ll be able to keep up with your IT teams and understand cloud concepts sufficiently enough to think about how they can apply to your company or industry.
+- I want to learn enough to keep up — If you’re going to be working among the cloud, rather than specifically in the cloud, say in an executive or a marketing capacity, you should consider an AWS Cloud Practitioner certification.
+Upon gaining this certification, you’ll be able to keep up with your IT teams and understand cloud concepts sufficiently enough to think about how they can apply to your company or industry’s cloud innovation.

-Okay, so you’re already working in the cloud.
-Maybe you’ve already got your AWS Certified Solutions Architect – Associate certification (if not, you should).
+- I already work in the cloud every day and want to move to the next level — Okay, so you’re already working in the cloud.
+Maybe you’ve already got your AWS Certified Solutions Architect – Associate certification (if not, you should sit that exam).
 You’re ready to step it up to the next level, broaden your horizons, secure a promotion.
-A good place to start is with the remaining Associate-level certifications – Certified Developer and Certified SysOps Administrator.
-From there, you can pursue the two Professional-level certifications or consider napping some of the specialty certifications.
+A good place to start is with the remaining Associate-level certifications: the AWS Certified Developer and AWS Certified SysOps Administrator.
+From there, you can pursue the two Professional-level certifications or consider nabbing some of the specialty certifications.

-If you work in a specific area of the cloud, such as security or networking, the AWS Specialty certifications are a natural path to take.
-You have to have at least one Associate-level certification (or Certified Cloud Practitioner) before you can snag a Specialty cert, but once you meet the prerequisites, you can level up your knowledge in your specific area of expertise.
+- I already work in the cloud every day in a specialized role and want to become master of my domain — If you work in a specific area of the cloud, such as security or networking, the AWS Specialty certifications are a natural path to take.
+You have to have at least one Associate-level certification (or AWS Certified Cloud Practitioner) before you can snag a Specialty cert, but once you meet the prerequisites, you can level up your knowledge in your specific area of expertise.